-Distington is defined in the Copeland Local Plan 2013 - 2028 as a Local Service Centre where development should be focussed, reflecting its scale and function as a significant settlement in the Borough.
+5.34 Whitehaven is defined in the Copeland Local Plan 2013 - 2028 as the main settlement where development should be focussed, reflecting its scale and function as the significant settlement in the Borough.
 It is also proposed to retain this status in the future Local Plan currently being prepared.
+This site is, as mentioned, 180m from the existing boundary.
+Indeed, further development within Whitehaven recently is a greater distance from the town centre than this location is.
 On this basis it is difficult to consider any planning argument that does not consider this site to be sustainable in terms of the guidance set out within the NPPF.